POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/psygrid.rst

 Expand a `PSyGrid` object
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Because of the complexity of the :samp:`PSyGrid` object we encourage the user
+Because of the complexity of the :samp:`PSyGrid` object, we encourage users
 to only use our dedicated functions to add content to the object.
 There is a
 function to add an extra column to the :samp:`final_values`.
 Here is an example
-how to add a new column which contains the final orbital period in units of
+of how to add a new column that contains the final orbital period, in units of
 years instead of days:

 .. code-block:: python